-In the fall of 2014 Jack Hatem returns for his fifth season as the head football coach at Denison University.
+In the fall of 2015 Jack Hatem returns for his sixth season as the head football coach at Denison University.

 Denison's 7-3 season came after a 4-6 campaign in 2012.
 Senior running back Sam Fioroni earned his second-straight first-team all-conference award after winning his second conference rushing crown.
 Fioroni left Denison as the school's career leader in all-purpose yards and is fourth in rushing with 2,916 yards.
 Senior quarterback Max Paulus set the school mark for passing yards, touchdown passes and completions.
 At the conclusion of the season he was one of two quarterbacks selected to play in the Ohio vs. Michigan College Football Senior Bowl.